 To start the trip, we’ll fly into Santiago and then another short hop to Puerto Montt in Northern Patagonia.
 We’ll be renting a motorcycle from Moto Patagonia and completing a self-guided ride, largely following their 5 Day Interlagos Tour through the Los Lagos and Los Ríos regions.

-The relaxed 600 mile route will take us up through lakes, rivers, and volcanoes in the foothills of the Andes.
+The relaxed 600 mile route will take us up through lakes, rivers, and volcanoes in the foothills of the Andes (update: with some fun off-pavement sections sprinkled in).
 After rest day at the Huilo Huilo eco resort, we’ll loop back to Puerto Montt along the Pacific coast.
 We’ll do one last day ride out of Puerto Montt before returning the bike and picking up a car to start Part 2.

 Part 2: Driving the Carretera Austral